Israel • June 30 – July 28, 2018

 More generally, the excavations at this site will yield new information about the dynamic and influential Phoenician culture in the period when the seafaring Phoenicians were pioneering new methods of shipping, trade and communication around the Mediterranean Sea that were adopted by the Greeks and transformed the ancient economy.

-David Schloen is Associate Professor of Syro-Palestinian Archaeology in the Oriental Institute and the Department of Near Eastern Languages and Civilizations of the University of Chicago.
+David Schloen is Professor of Near Eastern Archaeology in the Oriental Institute and the Department of Near Eastern Languages and Civilizations of the University of Chicago.
 Over the past two decades, he has conducted archaeological excavations in Israel and Turkey.
 In Israel, he has directed excavations at the Early Bronze Age site of Yaqush in the Jordan Valley, and from 1994 to 2002 he was the associate director of the Leon Levy Expedition to Ashkelon on the Mediterranean coast.

 Gunnar Lehmann is Associate Professor at the Ben-Gurion University of the Negev.
 A specialist in Levantine archaeology, he has conducted archaeological excavations in Syria, Jordan and Israel.

-Israel, 9 miles northeast of Haifa
+9 miles northeast of Haifa

 Periods of Occupation